alec-glisman/Simulation-Two-Chain-PAA/parameters/README.md

 [`plumed-mdrun`](./plumed-mdrun) contains the input files for the [Plumed](https://www.plumed.org/) patch inside `gmx mdrun`.
 These files should be called during a simulation with the `-plumed` flag.
 We currently have template input files for HREMD and metadynamics simulations.

-[`shell`](./shell) contains the input files for the [`scripts`](./../scripts) to generate the input files for the entire simulation pipeline that we have developed.
-Inside each file is several Bash global variables that are used to specify the parameters for the simulation pipeline.
-This is the directory that users will interact with the most frequently to study a broad range of systems.
-Simply create a new file in this directory and call the [`run`](./../scripts/run) script with the `--global-var` flag to run the entire simulation pipeline for that system.